o1-labs/o1js/README.md

 This repository collects code needed by [SnarkyJS](https://github.com/o1-labs/snarkyjs) to bind to lower layers of the proof system and the Mina transaction logic, which are written in Rust and OCaml.

-This repository is included as a git submodule in the [SnarkyJS repo](https://github.com/o1-labs/snarkyjs) under `src/bindings`, and typically used from there.
+The repo is included as a git submodule in the [SnarkyJS repo](https://github.com/o1-labs/snarkyjs) under `src/bindings`, and typically used from there.

 **Repository structure**